samstruthers35/nflplots/README.md

-# nflplots
+# NFLplots
-A place to post all my NFL Plots that I have worked on!
+An area to keep any NFL vizuals that I have created in R